rflandau/Orv/README.md

 # Terminology

+*Orv Variant*: An Orv variant is defined by the set of design decisions.
+While any design that follows Orv's algorithm can be considered "Orv", there are many tweaks that can be made to better suit Orv to a scenario; these tweaks/decision define a variant.
+Variants are assumed to **not** be cross-compatible.

+*Orv Implementation*: To further narrow the scope of a variant, an Orv Implementation is a specific library or program built to the spec of an Orv variant.
+Unlike variants, implementations of the same variant are typically expected to be cross-compatible.

 *Leaf*: A single node that can request or provide service, but cannot support children, route messages, or otherwise contribute to the Vault.

 *Vault Keeper*: The counterpart to a leaf, a vault keeper is any node that can request or provide services, route messages, and support the growth of the tree by enabling children to join.
 This could be a Raft group or a similar, replicated collection of machines.
 It could be a single server.
 It could be a whole data center.
 As long as it can service Orv requests atomically, it can be a vk.